katzenbaer/riot-objc/README.md

 Credits and attributions
 ----------------------
 Riot Games for the API
 im420blaziken : Original Creator (if you fork)
 API wrappers in other languages: https://developer.riotgames.com/discussion/riot-games-api/show/iXR9Vl2A

 ### Contributing
 If you want to help contribute, just open an Issue to let me know what you're working on.
 When you're done, simply submit a pull request.

 README Changelog
 ----------------
+ * 12/17/2013 - Added a detailed API wrapper explanation in the **Usage** section.
-12/17/2013 - Removed content regarding riot-objc being incomplete, since it's fully capable now.
+ * 12/17/2013 - Removed content regarding riot-objc being incomplete, since it's fully capable now.
-12/15/2013 - Added information re: how to add your developer key in the code.
+ * 12/15/2013 - Added information re: how to add your developer key in the code.
-12/14/2013 - Initial README with basic information (need to expand) and a progress section.
+ * 12/14/2013 - Initial README with basic information (need to expand) and a progress section.

 License
 -------